rollerworks/search/doc/searches.rst

     When you call ``field()`` with an existing field, the original field is returned.

-    Set the second parameter to true to force a new one, note that this will remove the old field!
+    Set the second parameter to true to force a new one, note this will remove the old field!

 Processing input
 ----------------